larafun/suite/docs/builder.md

+Sometimes you may want to return database queries inside a `data` wrapper and add `meta` or `pagination` information.

-You can use the `resource` macro on the Query Builder to obtain a ResourceableCollection with your results.
+You can easily convert your results into a default Resource using the `resource` macro on the Query Builder.
+This will return a ResourceableCollection with your results.
 The `resource` macro has the same signature as the `get` method.

 ```php